dastanNurbek/worldweaver-fire/docs/docs/advanced_workflow.md

 Before you can render, you need to generate the configuration file for your run.
 Please look at the documentation for this in [Configuration Files Edition](conf.md).

 There is an `example_advanced.json` file packaged with the software.
+It is a flood simulation based around a portion of the city of Bern.

 Inside, you will see a few differences with the `example_offline.json`: